Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 What may still lead to some confusion concerning our collision scenario is the following question:

 We get the feeling that we have not covered the situation fully, yet.
-Our frame A is only co-moving horizontally with the rod, but it is NOT completely co-moving with rod in diagonal direction towards the slot.
-So far, we have not at all regarded the Lorentz-transformation for the relative movement between the rod and the slot.
+From the perspective of B our frame A is only co-moving horizontally with the rod, but it is NOT completely co-moving with rod in diagonal direction towards the slot.
+So far, we have not at all regarded the Lorentz-transformation for the relative (diagonal) movement between the rod and the slot.
 We will turn to a description based on the relative movement between the rod and slot in the next post – and detect a further inclination angle.

 Special relativity and the rod/slot paradox – V – perspective of the rod and aspects of the relative velocity between the rod and the slot